 The winery itself is a large nondescript building on one side of the village, while the “château” is an old automobile service station that Françoise’s father operated decades ago on the other side of the village.
 For years it housed the office, and the old garage was insulated to store the bottled wine.
 It used to be that the sum total of high-tech wizardry that they had was limited to their grape press and their narrow gauge Lamborghini tractor.
 In 2009-10, the old garage was completely revamped (and covered with solar panels).
 Now there’s a tasting room and a new bottling line.
-In 2013, the domain earned organic certification for its farming practices.
+In 2013, the domaine earned organic certification for its farming practices.
 In 2016, following his studies in enology, Françoise’s son Mathias took over as cellar master (he’s pictured above during the 2018 harvest).
 Among other changes, under his direction all ferments in the cellar are permitted to happen spontaneously, without additions of yeast or enzymes.
 Daughter Sarah is now heading up sales, and her better half, another enologist, is helping Mathias in the vines and cellar.
 This younger generation is going full-bore into cutting edge viticulture.
 Check out the photo below of some of the grasses they’re systematically sowing to rejuvenate their soils.

 A cool bit of trivia is that since 1991 a friend and colleague of Françoise and Pascal, one François Serre, has been the consulting enologist at Coupe Roses, and he’s assisting Mathias now.
 For an even longer period, Serre has been the consulting enologist at Château Rayas in Châteauneuf-du-Pape.

 Thanks to Jeff Bramwell for the shot of Minerve and Cesse River Valley, and to David Blon for the one just above of a few of Coupe Roses’ plots up on the causse.